nedmorgan/vago-travel-app/README.md

 * Able to create, update, and delete a country
 * Able to add a country to a list of favorites
 * Able to link to an outside site to view flights and further information about a topic
+* Able to add and delete a travel tip

 ___